Bira/octopus-carnival/_drafts/wir-mm3-4e-demon-nafelshnee.md

 ended when six of the most powerful nafelshnees got together and named themselves the rulers of the 400th layer.
-Known as the Lords of Woe, they carved the layer into a sprawling feudal realm, each of them sitting at the top of a large hierarchy of lesse "nobles" that rule their own fiefs as they see fit.
+Known as the Lords of Woe, they carved the layer into a sprawling feudal realm, each of them sitting at the top of a large hierarchy of vassals that rule their own fiefs as they see fit.

 Eventually, these lords and ladies exhausted all the resources of their abyssal layer, because demons might be able to build a society but they can't make it